 Be aware of scam artists posing as utility employees

-We frequently hear from customers who say men posing as water utility employees have asked to check on a water meter, have offered a rebate, or have said they need to check on something in the house.
-But our service calls are arranged in advance, though there may be a cold-call for meter exchange, but then the utility employee will arrive in a City of Milwaukee marked vehicle and present identification before asking to enter a building or home.
+We frequently hear from customers who say men and women posing as water utility employees have asked to check on a water meter, have offered a rebate, or have said they need to check on something in the house.
+But Milwaukee Water Works service calls are arranged and scheduled in advance.
+There may be a cold-call without an appointment for a meter exchange, but then the utility employee would arrive in a City of Milwaukee marked vehicle and present identification before asking to enter a building or home.

 Milwaukee Water Works employees always show an identification card with their photo when approaching a customer for business.